ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 - Hold logs on the app for a short amount of time (1-2 days) (i.e. save to file)
 - Send logs to a central logging system over tls and retain for a longer time (1-2 years)

+**Week 4**

+## Data Exposures

+Happen when data is not protected enough:
+- i.e. the Cryptography on the passwords is too weak (or no encryption at all)
+- When personal identifiable information is used to compose the session ID
+- Improperly storing password
+- Using HTTP instead of HTTPs

+## OWASP Mitigation Strategies

+- Know your data (Requirements list)
+- Build security in your softwares requirements
+- Be aware of caches and how to disable them
+- Understand Cryptography
+- Do not store sensitive data unless needed

+## Issue 1: Using PII to Compose Session IDs

+- May be found in application logs
+- Might not be encrypted enough
+- Attackers could determine the pattern and make up IDs for users

+Solution:

+- Generate hard to guess token
+- Use random generators
+- Do not use any user identification data

+## Issue 2: Not Encrypting Sensitive Information

+- Data in transit. (i.e when attacker has access to http, they could easily steal the info)
+- Data at rest. (an attacker gains access to the DB he can easily steal sensitive data)

+Solution:

+- Know your data (i.e. Categorize our data based on their sensitivity levels)
+- Don't store date you don't have to (i.e. credit-card numbers)
+- Use standard cryptographic measures (i.e. AES block ciphers in CBC mode with random IV)

+## Issue 3: Improperly Storing Passwords

+Solution:

+- Do not store the actual plaintext password but rather a hash output that can't be reverted
+- Salting and Hashing of passwords
+- Using stronger encryption to slow down brute-force (i.e. PBKDF2, bcrypt)
+- Use 2FA Auth
+- Use generic error messages (i.e. "Invalid username or password entered")

+### Salting and Hashing

+- If you use the same hash function for each user, you might end up with 2 or more hashes in your database that are identical.
+Which is a hint for attackers to have it easier to brute-force.
+- This is where salting comes into play.
+"Salt" is a fixed length, randomly generated string that is concatenated with the plain text password before performing the hash calculation.
+- Generate the salt using a CSPRNG (Cryptographically Secure Pseudo-Random Number Generator)
+- Salt length need to be at least the same length as the output of the hash function (i.e. 256 bits is you use SHA256)
+- Generate a new one-time salt for each user (do not re-use the same salt)

+### Storing a password for a new user

+1. Generate a salt using CSPRNG
+2. Concatenate the salt and the plaintext password
+3. Hash the result of step 2 using a slow hashing function (i.e. PBKDF2 or bcrypt).
+To make brute-force too slow to be useful
+4. Store the hash and the salt in the DB along with the username

+### Authenticate the user

+1. Get the salt Associated with the username
+2. Concatenate the salt and the plaintext password
+3. Hash the result of step 2 again using the same hash function as when generating
+4. Compare the result of step 3 with what's in the DB